Best Milk Alternative For Coffee (Non-Dairy Milk Alternatives For Coffee)

 However, frothing is pretty much out of the question, as there's nowhere near enough protein in rice milk to create a bubble or foam.

-Overall, rice milk is better used for smoothies, but for people with nut allergies this could be an option.
+Overall, rice milk is better used for smoothies, but for people with nut allergies, this could be an option.

 Cashew milk

 Let's head into more unusual territories.
 Cashew milk has a nutty taste, but it is less overwhelming and more naturally sweet than almond milk.
+When paired with a healthy coffee, your coffee experience will be great.

 It is also fairly creamy, giving it a pleasant dairy-like consistency.

-best milk alternative for coffee You Can Make Your Own Cashew Milk - Milk Alternatives For Coffee
+You Can Make Your Own Cashew Milk - Milk Alternatives For Coffee

 Hemp milk